Shreif-Shouman/Invoice_Insighter/README.md

-🚀 layoutlm-invoices App
+📄 layoutlm-invoices App
-This repository contains layoutlm-invoices, a Streamlit-based application designed to extract information from invoices using the LayoutLM model from Hugging Face.
-The app allows users to upload PDF or image files, ask questions about the document, and receive contextually accurate answers.
+Welcome to the layoutlm-invoices App!
+This application leverages the power of Streamlit, Hugging Face Transformers, and Tesseract OCR to answer questions about your documents, specifically invoices. 🚀

-✨ Features
+🌟 Features
-📄 PDF and Image Upload: Supports uploading PDF and image files.
+Upload PDF or Image files: Upload your invoices in PDF, PNG, JPG, or JPEG formats.
-🖼️ PDF to Image Conversion: Converts PDF files to images for processing.
+Convert PDFs to Images: Automatically convert PDF documents into images for processing.
-🧠 Document Question Answering: Utilizes Hugging Face's LayoutLM model for extracting information from documents.
-🔍 Interactive Q&A: Users can ask questions about the uploaded document and get responses.
+Question Answering: Use state-of-the-art AI to answer questions about your uploaded documents.
-🛠️ Installation
+📦 Installation
+To get started with the layoutlm-invoices App, follow these steps:

 Clone the repository:

 bash
 Copy code
 git clone https://github.com/yourusername/layoutlm-invoices.git
 cd layoutlm-invoices
-Install the required dependencies:
+Install the required packages:

 bash
 Copy code
 pip install -r requirements.txt
-Run the Streamlit application:
+Run the application:

 bash
 Copy code
 streamlit run lay.py
-🚀 Usage
+🛠️ Usage
-Upload Files: Use the sidebar to upload your PDF or image files.
+Upload your document: Use the sidebar to upload your PDF or image file.
+View the uploaded document: The document will be displayed in the main window.
-Ask Questions: Type your question in the input box and get responses about the document.
+Ask questions: Enter your question in the text input box and press Enter.
+The app will process your question and display the answer.
+🧠 Technologies Used
+Streamlit: For building the interactive web application.
+Hugging Face Transformers: For the document question-answering model.
+pdf2image: For converting PDF documents to images.
+Pytesseract: For optical character recognition (OCR) to extract text from images.
 📂 File Structure
-lay.py: Main application file containing the Streamlit app.
-🧩 Functions
-pdf_to_images(pdf_file)
-Converts a PDF file to a list of image paths.

-find_answer_in_response(response)
-Extracts the answer from the response of the question-answering pipeline.